dkluske/dekay/README.md

 ### iOS

-- Sign the built `ipa` file with your AppleId.
+- Sign the built `.ipa` file with your AppleId.
 - Deploy the signed file to an app distribution service of your desire.
   - For Example: Google Firebase App Distribution
 - Download and install the app from the distribution on your iPhone.

 ### Android

--
+- Download the `.apk` file on your android device.
+- Install the application by executing the `.apk` file on the device.

 ## Authors